 Now I got a chance to participate at the Sankalp Forum in Delhi, India.
 One of the most known and biggest events around social impact and entrepreneurship.
 I thought that Europe and its social entrepreneurship stakeholders and influencers would be present, too.
 In the so-called future markets.
 But they were not: only a very few speakers from UK, and a handful of European participants.
 A lot of people from other Asian countries and US did not miss this opportunity to connect and share ideas.
 Why?

 For sure, there was not a lack of highly interesting people, politicians, ministries, the Indian US ambassador, the world bank, leading global social entrepreneurship agencies … and delegates with amazing background.
-The of the had a lot to offer:
+The 7th edition of the Global Sankalp Summit had a lot to offer:

 - Innovation as a trigger for Inclusion, bringing Government as an actor in equitable development and interplay of this trigger with Social Business, Capital and Coporate.

 - Discussions on the role of social entrepreneurship in primary healthcare access